Folsom Prison Blues: Live 1968 recording

-Cash opened almost all of his concerts with "Folsom Prison Blues," after greeting the audience with his trademark introduction, "Hello, I'm Johnny Cash," for decades.
-Cash performed the song at Folsom Prison itself on January 13, 1968, which was recorded and later released as a live album titled At Folsom Prison.
+Cash opened almost all of his concerts with "Folsom Prison Blues" after greeting the audience with his trademark introduction, "Hello, I'm Johnny Cash," for decades.
+Cash performed the song at Folsom State Prison on January 13, 1968, which was recorded and later released as a live album titled At Folsom Prison.
 That opening version of the song is more up-tempo than the original Sun recording.
-According to Michael Streissguth, the cheering from the audience following the line "But I shot a man in Reno / just to watch him die" was added in post-production.
-According to a special feature on the DVD release of the 2005 biopic Walk the Line, the prisoners avoided cheering at any of Cash's comments about the prison itself, fearing reprisal from guards.
-The performance again featured Cash, Perkins and Grant, as on the original recording, together with W.S.
-Holland (drums).
+According to Michael Streissguth, the cheering from the audience following the line "But I shot a man in Reno / just to watch him die" was added in postproduction.
+According to a special feature on the DVD release of the 2005 biopic Walk the Line, the prisoners avoided cheering at any of Cash's comments about the prison, fearing reprisal from guards.
+The performance again featured Cash, Perkins, and Grant, as on the original recording, together with W. S. Holland (drums).

-Released as a single, the live version reached number 1 on the country singles chart, and number 32 on the Hot 100, in 1968.
-Pitchfork Media placed this live version at number 8 on its list of "The 200 Greatest Songs of the 1960s."
+Released as a single, the live version reached number one on the country singles chart, and number 32 on the Hot 100, in 1968.
+Pitchfork Media placed this live version at number eight on its list of "the 200 Greatest Songs of the 1960s".
 The live performance of the song won Cash the Grammy Award for Best Country Vocal Performance, Male, the first of four he won in his career, at the 1969 Grammy Awards.